X3r0Day/XeroDay-APISniffer/README.md

 ## License

 Part of the X3r0Day Framework.
 Free to use, modify, and redistribute with "**proper credit**" to the original project.

+THIS USER HAS CONTRIBUTED TO: https://github.com/torvalds/linux THIS USER HAS CONTRIBUTED TO: https://github.com/danielmiessler/seclists